What flight simulator do pilots use?

 For new pilots training on commercial aircraft, the best simulator depends on the type of aircraft they will operate.
 Recommended models include:

-• A320 FFS: Ideal for Airbus A320 training, common in short- and medium-haul flights.
+• A320 FFS: Ideal for training on the Airbus A320, common on short and medium‑haul flights.

 • B737 FFS: Perfect for pilots preparing to fly the Boeing 737, widely used by airlines worldwide.

-• ATR FFS: Recommended for regional flight training with turboprop aircraft like the ATR 72.
+• ATR FFS: Recommended for training on regional flights with turboprop aircraft such as the ATR 72.

 How much does a professional flight simulator cost?